dusk-network/docs-public/src/content/docs/learn/glossary.md

 #### Node

-Any computer that is connected to the network and maintains a copy of the blockchain.
+A computer connected to the network that maintains a copy of the blockchain.

 #### Note

-With respect to a UTXO transaction model, a public object whereby assets are stored.
-A person must prove possession of a private key to spend the assets contained within a note.
+In a UTXO model, a public object where assets are stored, requiring a private key to access and spend.

 #### Permissioned